ATECoder/dn.vi.ivi/docs/ttm/TTM Console Guide.md

 Saving and Volatile and Non-Volatile Memory

 When updated, the TTM Firmware exists in the instrument volatile memory.
 Scripts residing in volatile memory are erased when turning off the Driver.
 The TTM Console is capable of saving the TTM Firmware in non-volatile memory.
-Scripts saved in non-volatile memory persist in the Driver.
+Scripts embedded in non-volatile memory persist in the Driver.

 Startup (boot) Firmware

 When starting the TTM instrument, the instrument panel displays the Thermal Transient Meter 'welcome message.
 In addition, the TTM Firmware is initiated to prepare the instrument for measurement.
 This is done by the TTM Startup or bootstrap script.
-The startup script is saved in non-volatile memory when saving the TTM Firmware to non-volatile memory.
+The startup script is embedded in non-volatile memory when saving the TTM Firmware to non-volatile memory.

 ### Requirements